smessmer/lockable/README.md

 ```

 ### Lockpool example
-This example builds a simple lock pool using the [struct@LockableHashMap]
+This example builds a simple lock pool using the [LockableHashMap](https://docs.rs/lockable/latest/lockable/struct.LockableHashMap.html) data
-data structure.
+structure.
 A lock pool is a pool of keyable locks.
 In this example, the entries
 don't have a value assigned to them and the lock pool is only used to synchronize
 access to some keyed resource.
 ```rust